Pork with Preserved Radish

 - 1 Tbsp. minced Ginger.

-Marinate your cubes of Pork in 1 Tbsp. of the Rice wine, along with the garlic salt and pepper.
-Let this go for at least 30 minutes and then stir in the egg white, 2 to 3 teaspoons of the cornstarch, followed by the oil
+- Marinate the Pork for thirty minutes in 1 Tbsp. of the Rice wine, along with the Garlic Salt and Pepper, then stir in the Egg White and 3 teaspoons of the Cornstarch, followed by the Oil.